 Other applications from spreadsheets (Microsoft Excel) to purpose-built reporting software provide both canned and customized reporting capabilities which, once set up, can produce very useful information with only minor upkeep required.

 Regardless of the tools chosen, it is important to keep two things in mind.
 First, reporting is a means, not an end.
 Report stakeholders must understand the reports’ key takeaways for the exercise to be productive.
-The Schedule Manager should not waste time building large involved reports which will not be useful to the stakeholders or will not answer Schedule Analysis’s Big Three questions1Are you on schedule?
+The Schedule Manager should not waste time building large involved reports which will not be useful to the stakeholders or will not answer Schedule Analysis’s Big Three questions[mfn]Are you on schedule?
 How do you know?
-What are you doing about it?.
+What are you doing about it?[/mfn].
 Second, the Schedule Manager should not be afraid to automate as much of the reporting process as possible.

 Manual steps in any repeated process are fraught with peril.
 Automation, even of trivial steps improves accuracy and repeatability, while reducing tedium and human error.
 For example, suppose a Schedule Manager uses a spreadsheet to produce a five-page schedule status report.
 The report includes a cover page, a written summary page, two pages reserved for milestone and summary activity Gantt charts, a pie chart of task progress, and a Schedule Performance Index (SPI) graph.